bullet-train-co/magic_test/README.md

 ### Generating Assertions in the Browser

-If you want to add an assertion that some content exists on the page, simply highlight some text and press <kbd>Control</kbd><kbd>Shift</kbd> + <kbd>A</kbd> menu.
+If you want to add an assertion that some content exists on the page, simply highlight some text and press <kbd>Control</kbd><kbd>Shift</kbd> + <kbd>A</kbd>.
 You should see an alert dialog confirming the assertion has been generated.

 ### Flushing In Browser Actions and Assertions to the Test File